-▶ Get Help NowNeighboring Hearts is neighbors helping neighbors.
+▶ Get Help NowNeighboring Hearts / Restoring Hearts Supporting Hands is neighbors helping neighbors.
 Plain and simple.
 We're not a big organization with a big staff and a big budget.
-We're people from the community who felt called to show up — and so we do.
+We're people from the community who felt led to show up — and so we do.

 Showing up.
 That's what neighbors do.

-Working families are the backbone of every community we serve.
+Working families are the backbone of Lawton-Fort Sill and southwest Oklahoma.
 They get up early.
-They do hard jobs.
-And when a hard stretch hits — when the work slows down, when the bust comes, when something goes sideways — there's not always somewhere to turn.
+They do hard jobs — at the plant, on the base, on the farm, wherever the work is.
+And when a hard stretch hits — a layoff, an injury, a deployment that ends hard, something outside their control — there's not always somewhere to turn.
 We want to be somewhere to turn.

 Neighboring Hearts / Restoring Hearts Supporting Hands — 501(c)(3) — EIN 93-4976456